mitulap/random-numbers/README.md

 # random-numbers
-This repo contains work which shows behaviour of random numbers.
+This repo contains work which shows the behavior of random numbers.
 This project currently has two use cases from random numbers.
+It takes random integer data array and then creates the following.

 1. Random Bitmap
 2. White Noise